Owen-Splat/LAS-Randomizer/README.md

 The number of files will differ depending on settings, so clear out any old files first.

-Switch: On your SD card for your homebrew setup, navigate to the `Atmosphere/contents` folder and create a new directory named `01006BB00C6F0000`.
-Copy and paste the `romfs` folder from the randomizer output into this new folder.
-That is, the folder structure here should look like `Atmosphere/contents/01006BB00C6F0000/romfs/...`.
-Next, copy and paste the `exefs_patches` folder from the randomizer output into the `Atmosphere` folder.
-It should look like `Atmosphere/exefs_patches/las_randomizer/...` with 2 ips files inside.
-After this, relaunch CFW and simply start up Link's Awakening to play the randomizer!
+Switch: Copy and paste the `Atmosphere` folder from the output to the root of your SD card.
+I'd recommend to use a file transfer homebrew app to avoid needing to take the SD card out and relaunch CFW each time.

-Emulator: Open up the mods folder and create a new directory named `01006BB00C6F0000`.
-Enter it and create a new folder named whatever you want.
-Inside that should be the `romfs` and `exefs` folders from the randomizer output.
-It should look something like `%ModsDir%/01006BB00C6F0000/%OutputFolder/romfs/...` and `%ModsDir%/01006BB00C6F0000/LASRando/exefs/...`
+Emulator: Set the output platfrom to emulator and set the output path to the emulator's mod directory for Link's Awakening.
+After creating a seed, simply just enable it and enjoy playing!

 Applying this mod will not in any way affect your save data, so don't delete anything you don't want deleted.
-If you want to go back to the original game after, either manually clear the files out, or launch the game holding L. Keep in mind that exefs patches are still applied even when holding L.
+If you want to go back to the original game after, either manually clear the files out, or launch the game holding L. Keep in mind that exefs patches are still applied even when holding L. Because of this, the SimpleModManager homebrew app is a wonderful solution.
+You can simply toggle on/off individual mods.

 ### Known Issues:
 - Dampe lacks logic for instrument shuffle